The 7 Ways to Live Life is coming soon!

 “Definitive proof on the recent Chang case as well as the faked murder of Ali.”

-“But that would destroy the alliance between China and Iran.
+“But that would destroy China!
 We could probably start dealing with Russia again.”

 “Basically?” the bald man coughed with slight pride.
 “God, sir, you’ve just listed the one set of papers that can completely destroy the country.
 Forget what the public would think about the money laundering and the wars it’s caused.
 Pockwood Charleston or Aetherin, or frankly even the CIA mammoths, will serve your head on a platter to the Saudi sheiks if they have to.
 If that information surfaces, a lot of people will make you pay for it.”